nexlanglxm/data-representation-coursework/project/README.md

 Third party API requires authentication.    + 0-10% Hosted online (Pythonanywhere, Azure)       + 10%

-## **Objective:**
+## **Description**

-- The main goals of the project:
-- The development of a web application to generate personalized playlists based on user preferences.
+The SPG is a web application designed to create personalized playlists for users based on their music preferences.
+This project aims to provide an interactive platform where userscan input their favorite artists, genres, or songs, and the application interacts with the Spotify API to generate customized playlists.

+## **Objective**

 ## **Features and Functionality:**

-- The core functionalities of the web application, such as:
-- User input for favorite artists, genres, or songs.
+- User Input: Users can input their favorite artists, genres, or songs through an intuitive, user-friendly web interface.
-- Interaction with the Spotify API to fetch and create playlists.
+- Spotify API Integration: Interaction with the Spotify API to retrieve music data based on user preferences.
+- Playlist Generation: Utilizing the gathered preferences, the application creates personalized playlists for users.
-- Potential integration with the Genius API for song lyrics.
+- Potential Integration with Genius API: Planned integration with the Genius API for additional song lyrics information (future expansion).

 ## **Technology Stack:**

-- List of the technologies and frameworks I plan to use:
 - Python for backend development.
 - Flask for creating the RESTful API.
 - Spotify API for music data.